RedisGears/RedisGears/docs/intro.md

 The reply now consists only of those records that had matched the key name pattern, effectively excluding the key "foo" from our function's input.

 ## Flow Steps
-Data is now flowing into our function, so it be processed.
+Data is now flowing into our function, so it can be processed.
 RedisGears functions describe steps in a data processing flow that always begins with a reader.
 The reader can generate any number of input records as its output.
 These records are used as input for the next step in the flow, in which the records can be operated upon in some manner and then output.
 Multiple steps can be added to the flow, with each transforming its input records in some meaningful way to one or more output records.

 To see how this works in practice, we'll refactor our function to use a [**`filter()`**](operations.md#filter) operation as a step instead of the reader's keys pattern: